 Atrial septal defects (ASDs)

-Atrial septal defects are defined by the presence of a deficiency within the atrial septum.
-These defect can range from a single hole in the fossa ovale to multiple small fenestrations.
+Atrial septal defects are characterized by deficiencies within the atrial septum.
+These defects can range from a single hole in the fossa ovale to multiple small fenestrations.

 - Patent foramen ovale—persistent atrial communication past the fetal period due to incomplete closure of the foramen after birth.

 - Secundum atrial septum defect—defect in the septum primum (most common).